21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Concept and techniques

-The concept is to map the sky in rest-frame 21-cm wavelength (1.42 GHz and lower) with an angular resolution of about 5 arcmin and $\delta z$ of approximately 0.001 or 0.1\%\ in frequency.
-This can be translated into a real-space map and power spectrum of the primordial perturbations, which we believe are from Inflation, e.g.\cite{Liddle:1999}.
-These perturbations are processed through the baryon acoustic oscillations and the damping of structure formation.
-We believe that we understand these processes, but the data can be used first to check the baryon acoustic oscillations, using them as a standard ruler and testing the Dark Energy acceleration of the Universe and potential modifications to General Relativity.
-If these are in agreement, the primordial power perturbations can easily be unfolded and tested against the predictions of Inflation and GUT perturbed inflationary models as the features should show up both in real space and in the power spectrum.
+The concept is to map the sky in rest-frame 21 cm wavelength (1.42 GHz and lower) with an angular resolution of about 5 arcmin and $\delta z$ of approximately 0.001, or 0.1 per cent in frequency.
+This can be translated into a real-space map and power spectrum of the primordial perturbations, which we believe are from inflation (e.g. \citealt{Liddle:1999}).
+These perturbations are processed through the BAOs and the damping of structure formation.
+We believe that we understand these processes, but the data can be used first to check the BAOs, using them as a standard ruler and testing the dark energy acceleration of the Universe and potential modifications to General Relativity.
+If these are in agreement, the primordial power perturbations can easily be unfolded and tested against the predictions of inflation and GUT-perturbed inflationary models as the features should show up both in real space and in the power spectrum.

-\subsection{Required System Sensitivity}
+\subsection{Required system sensitivity}

-Figure 1 shows the relative brightness from the major background of synchrotron radiation.
-It is estimated to be about 0.3 to 1 K at 1.4 GHz near the galactic plane to substantially less well off the plane.
-At 0.41 GHz it is about 3-10 K. This means that the total background temperature including CMB is about 4 to 15 K and that the receivers should not contribute significantly to this total or it would slow the mapping speed of the telescope.
-One would wish for a complete system with an effective noise temperature of about 20 K.
+The relative brightness from the major background of synchrotron radiation is estimated to be about 0.3 to 1~K at 1.4~GHz near the Galactic plane, down to a substantially lower value as we move well off the plane (see e.g. \citealt{SETI:2007} for detailed figures).
+At 0.41~GHz it is about 3 to 10~K. This means that the total background temperature including CMB is about 4 to 15~K and that the receivers should not contribute significantly to this total, or it would slow the mapping speed of the telescope.
+The aim should be for a complete system with an effective noise temperature of about 20~K.